Follow us

 - the organization and supervision by 2 state qualified trekking guides,

-- half-board accommodation in mountain huts (dormitory)
+- half-board accommodation in mountain huts and small gite (dormitory)

 - picnic lunches